 is a graduate of Boston University’s School for the Arts, where he studied vocal performance and piano.
 He has been teaching private voice for over nine years in Boston and New York.
 He is also the founder ofThe Audition Room, a master class series for musical theater performers to meet casting directors, agents, directors and music directors.
 Musical theater performance credits include: The Visit with Chita Rivera (Signature Theater), A Christmas Carol(Trinity Repertory Company), James Joyce’s The Dead (Huntington Theater Company), Floyd Collins (Speakeasy Stage Company), Showboat, Bells Are Ringing, JC Superstar (Allenberry Playhouse), Kiss Me Kate (Carousel Dinner Theater),Joseph… (Ogunquit Playhouse).
 He has music directed and played piano for several productions including: Annie, Grease, Kiss Me Kate, Into the Woods, Hello Dolly, and Music Man.
 Recordings include: Santa Claus is Coming to Town, Allegro.
 He is a regular singer with the New York Philharmonic, American Symphony Orchestra, Musica Sacra, the Bard Music Festival, the Mostly Mozart Festival.
 For more information please go to www.matthewdeming.net

 is an experienced and successful Acting Coach and Director and Performer.
 She creates a supportive atmosphere and loves working with actors!
 In fact, she let out bigger screaming HOOTS of JOY when one of her actors got into Yale School of Drama than when her son got into Oberlin and Tufts.
 (He understood.)
 She started in acting at the Woodstock Playhouse, Mahopac Farm Playhouse, and Schoolhouse Theater performing in musicals and straight plays.
 This background enables her to communicate well with actors, understand their process, and help them identify with characters, making the material their own.
 Laurie’s directing credits include both Equity and non-Equity venues: The Schoolhouse Theater, Pioneer Playhouse, Shadowland, Rhinebeck PAC, Tappan Zee Playhouse, several NYC showcases and productions through Hudson River Rep, where she is the founder/Artistic Director.
 Her strong sense of dramatic structure helps the actors identify turning points, while her directorial eye helps with the use of space and movement so that all elements, from vocal to silences, create a dynamic and moving audition.
-As a director, Laurie casts actors – and being on that side of the desk gives her insight as to what is really engaging. www.HudsonRiverRep.org or email LaurieEliscu@gmail.com
+As a director, Laurie casts actors – and being on that side of the desk gives her insight as to what is really engaging.
+She has an MFA from Sarah Lawrence, has taught acting at several colleges including SUNY-Purchase, and is a member of SDC (Directors union) AEA, SAG-AFTRA and the Dramatists Guild as a musical writer. www.HudsonRiverRep.org or email LaurieEliscu@gmail.com

 is an award-winning screenwriter and TV writer, director, teacher, and acting coach.
 He holds an MFA in Film from Columbia University, where he studied theater with Anne Bogart.
 As an acting coach, he has helped actors and comedians book roles on TV shows such as Suburgatory, Law & Order, Gossip Girl, Party Down, and many others, as well as several independent films.
 He's currently in development with a TV pilot for cable TV.
 At Actors Connection, Pete teaches our Acting 101 and 102 classes as well as individually coaches our advanced actors.